-To get to the Meredith Supernatural Amphitheatre from town turn off the Midland Highway at the Royal Hotel (Staughton Street), go past Hearn’s Hotel on your left, cross over the railway tracks, and keep going until you get to the corner of Nolan Road.
+To get to The Sup’ from town, turn off the Midland Highway at the Royal Hotel (Staughton Street), go past The Meredith Hotel on your left, cross over the railway tracks, and keep going until you get to the corner of Nolan Road.
 That’s about it just on your left there.

 - Half a mile from the railway station there used to be a butter factory which opened in 1891 – “the Meredith Creamery and Butter factory”.